next-actions/pytest-mh/docs/articles/bundled-utilities/fs.rst

 .. note::

     Currently, we only provide :class:`~pytest_mh.utils.fs.LinuxFileSystem` to
-    manipulate files and folders on Linux systems.
+    manipulate files and directions on Linux systems.
 Contributions for Windows world are welcomed.

 .. code-block:: python